muzammiltariq/Probability-and-Statistics-Project/README.md

  * Abdullah Arif

 **Description:**
-This projecct uses python and some of its libraries to make up random walk models with different changes among them.
+This project uses python and some of its libraries to make up random walk models with different changes among them.